Time4Learning Homeschool Curriculum Review

 With Time4Learning, the homeschool parent will assume full responsibility as the teacher.
 Many students find themselves capable of working through the Time4Learning program on their own, however, the parent is still regarded as the teacher for helping their students through concepts, problems, and explanations.
 Time4Learning is the curriculum through which the homeschool parent teaches their student.
 Additionally, Time4Learning offers a number of solution guides, answer keys, and online teaching tools for homeschooling parents.

 The Time4Learning customer support team is available via email daily and by phone Monday-Friday.
-They can be reached here.
+You can contact them here.
 There is also a Facebook Families Group, which is a great place for reading about others’ experiences, suggestions, and to post your own questions!

 To start, Time4Learning is student-led.
 We’ve stated this previously, but what does it actually mean?
-This curriculum can be started at any time during the year and ended whenever the courses are finished.
+You can start this curriculum at any time during the year and end whenever the courses are finished.
 This means that students can even start Time4Learning if they get halfway through a public school semester and switch to homeschooling mid-year.

-Each membership begins upon the registration date and can be paused or canceled at any time through the parent’s account.
+Each membership begins upon the registration date and you can pause or cancel at any time through the parent’s account.
 Access to curriculum and reports will be available until the end of the billing cycle.

 Grade-level program packages are as follows: